Multivariate Gaussian and Student$-t$ Process Regression for Multi-output Prediction: Multivariate Gaussian and Student process regression models

 \subsubsection{Parameter estimation}

-Similar to GPR models, the hyper-parameters involved in the kernel of MV-GPR need to be estimated from the training data.
-Although Monte Carlo methods can perform GPR without the need of estimating hyperparameters \cite{cite:WCKI,cite:BBS,cite:monte,mackay1998introduction}, the common approach is to estimate them by means of maximum marginal likelihood due to the high computational cost of Monte Carlo methods.

-Compared with the conventional GPR model, $\Omega$ is an extra parameters so that the undetermined parameters, which need to be estimated, contain the hyper-parameters in the kernel, noisy level $\sigma_n^2$ and the row covariance parameter matrix $\Omega$.
-Due to positive semi-definite, $\Omega$ can be denoted $\Omega = \Phi \Phi^{\mathrm{T}}$, where
+The hyper-parameters involved in the kernel of MV-GPR need to be estimated from the training data.
+Although Monte Carlo methods can perform GPR without the need of estimating hyperparameters \cite{cite:WCKI,cite:BBS,cite:monte,mackay1998introduction}, the common approach is to estimate them by means of maximum marginal likelihood due to the high computational cost of Monte Carlo methods. $\Omega$ is an extra parameter compared to the conventional GPR model, hence the unknown parameters include the hyper-parameters in the kernel, the noise variance $\sigma_n^2$ and the row covariance parameter matrix $\Omega$.